JColeCodes/randm/README.md

 >User Story

-AS A person who has trouble finding dating matches
+>AS A person who has trouble finding dating matches

-I WANT to use a Dating App that randomly matches users.
+>I WANT to use a Dating App that randomly matches users.

-SO THAT when I Click on RANDM button, a new screen pop up with a random user.
+>SO THAT when I Click on RANDM button, a new screen pop up with a random user.

 >WHEN I Click on the App

-THEN I am presented with the Title of the App, the Register or Login form.
+>THEN I am presented with the Title of the App, the Register or Login form.

-WHEN I Click on Register
+>WHEN I Click on Register

-I'm presented with inputting my first name, last name, email, password, bio, gender, sexual preferences and birthday WHEN I Click on Login
+>THEN I'm presented with inputting my first name, last name, email, password, bio, gender, sexual preferences and birthday

+>WHEN I Click on Login

-I'm presented with entering my Username and Password WHEN I Click Randm
+>I'm presented with entering my Username and Password

+>WHEN I Click Randm

-I'm presented with a new open chat with a Random user.
+>I'm presented with a new open chat with a Random user.

-WHEN I Click on Logout
+>WHEN I Click on Logout

-I'm presented with the homepage screen
+>I'm presented with the homepage screen

 ## Tools